Data Loss Prevention Guide

 Every day, large quantities of digital data flow outward from organizations’ networks and systems in the form of emails, data uploads, file transfers, instant messages, and more.
-This data can be lost or leaked by insecure processes.
-Internal data losses from system glitches accounted for 25% of data loss risk in 2019.
+This data can be lost or leaked by insecure information sharing processes, as is often the case when an organization fails to develop a comprehensive data security strategy.

 Unauthorized internal data leakage does not necessarily mean malicious.
-Most are accidental, such as unintentionally sending an email to the wrong recipient.
+Many are accidental, such as unintentionally sending an email to the wrong recipient.
 This accounted for 24% of data breaches in 2019.

 Modern DLP solutions solve four main objectives that are common pain points for many organizations: